 I am a third-year Ph.D. student at the University of Texas at Austin.
-My research focuses on the ethics of information and technology, and issues at the intersection of ethics and aesthetics.
-I am specifically concerned about the ethics of virtual actions.
-I am also interested in algorithmic bias and algorithmic decision making, and the ways in which technology reflects and affects human values.
+My research focuses on the ways in which technology reflects and affects human values, so I am usually thinking about ethics, epistemology and aesthetics.
+My dissertation is about the ethics of virtual actions.
+I am generally interested in the ethics of information and technology, algorithmic bias, and algorithmic decision making.

 Before coming to the University of Texas, I received a B.A. from Columbia University in philosophy and mathematics and briefly worked in the legal field.
 I grew up in Beirut, Lebanon.

-Outside of philosophy, I practice judo (currently a yellow belt), meditate regularly (in the Vipassana tradition) and play video games (only ethically for fun, sometimes unethically for research).
+Outside of philosophy, I practice judo, meditate regularly and play video games.